kevinchiu/kevinchiu.github.io/content/en/posts/1755462557996-Indistinguishable-from-Magic/index.md

 draft: false
 description: "Trying to understand LLM's"
 tags: ["learning", "AI", "LLM"]
 summary: "Large Language Models are magic.
-It's as if we threw data into a pressure cooker and intelligent life emerged."
+It's as if we threw text into a pressure cooker and intelligent life emerged."
 showSummary: true
 showHero: false
 ---